jlumbroso/free-disk-space/README.md

 A customizable GitHub Actions to free disk space on Ubuntu GitHub Actions runners.

 On a typical Ubuntu runner, with all options turned on (or not turned off rather), this can clear up to 25 GB of disk space in about 3 minutes (the longest period is calling `apt` to uninstall packages).
+This is useful when you need a lot of disk space to run computations.

 Please don't hesitate to [submit issues](https://github.com/jlumbroso/free-disk-space/issues) to report problems or suggest new features (or sets of files to help remove).

 Also, please ⭐️ the repo if you like this GitHub Actions!
 Thanks! 😊

 ## Example